There are several parts of a door which has basic needs for entering and exiting a building or occupied space.

 Various types of hinge as follows:

-Those hinges are commonly used for doors and windows.
+This butt hinges are commonly used for doors and windows made of cast iron, malleable iron or steel.

 They are screwed to the edges of doors or windows to the relaxation of the frame.

-It is a wrought strap that is fastened to a metal piece plate also known as a shutter because it has a long arm, which is screwed on the shutter and a small plate is mounted on the frame.
+A garnet hinge is a wrought strap that is fastened to a metal piece plate also known as a shutter because it has a long arm that is screwed on the shutter and a small plate is mounted on the frame.

-These hinges are used on plank shutter doors and closed doors, locked and locked doors etc.
+These hinges are used on plank shutter doors and closed doors and locked doors etc.

-This is a special type of hinge used to hang doors.
+This parliamentary hinge is a special hinge used to hang doors.

 These hinges are used when the opening is narrow and essential to maintain the opening free from obstruction because of the door being closed.

-This type of hinge is sometimes used instead of a T-hinge used for ledged and braced doors for heavy use such as garages, gates, etc.
+This strap hinge is sometimes used instead of a T-hinge for ledged and braced doors for heavy use such as garages, gates, etc.

 The strap on which the shutter of the door or window is fixed is round with a pin.

-These hinges are provided with helical nickel joints, due to which the shutter is extended 10 mm on opening.
+These rising butt hinges are provided with helical nickel joints in which the shutter is extended 10 mm on opening.

 The middle pin of the hinge can be eliminated and the two leaves of the hinge might be fastened separately to the frame and shutter.